wolberine/docs/markdown/reference/dash/api.md

 #### Clock.setAlarm(seconds)

 Set an alarm at the given timestamp (seconds).
 The timestamp must be greater than the timestamp returned by the `.counter()` call.
+Only one alarm can be set at any given point in time.
+If you call .setAlarm a second time before the previous alarm expires, the second (latest) alarm will override the previous alarm.
-Returns true if alarm is sucessfully set, false otherwise.
+Returns `true` if alarm is sucessfully set, false otherwise.

 **Parameters:**